vskogstad/assignment2-systems/Answers.md

 | xl                |      0.597181  |   0.00171275  |       1.17032   |    7.78347e-05 |
 +-------------------+----------------+---------------+-----------------+----------------+

 With 2 warmup steps we basically have the same time and std as with 5.
-It is not clear to me why we need more than 1 step however.
+According to torch.compile manual we need 2 warmup steps for CUDA graphs.
 +-------------------+----------------+---------------+-----------------+----------------+
 | Experiment_name   |   Forward time |   Forward std |   backward time |   backward std |
 +===================+================+===============+=================+================+